ospfranco/ospfranco.github.io/_posts/2020-08-04-use-the-mapbox-sdk-to-render-any-tile-set.md

 ```

 and that is it, you should now have all the pieces necessary to render any tile set on the mapbox SDK, performant with great UX.

-I might put a working example in a repo at some point in the future.